 It’s been an exciting first half of the year for Scholastica.
 We now have over 700 journal users and we’re continuing to roll out new features to keep improving our software in order to best serve journal editors, authors, and reviewers.
-Recently, we introduced some updates to both peer review and open access publishing, including:
+Recently, we introduced some updates to our Peer Review System and Open Access Publishing Platform, including:

 - Improvements to how editors and reviewers communicate with each other

 - Faster journal website load times and public analytics for HTML articles

 Read on for the full details!